⚠️ Universal Analytics no longer processes data for standard GA accounts.

 The impact of browser settings

-Most browsers are very strict when it comes to allowing third party cookies by default.
-When you're embedding online publications the tracking cookie is classified as a third party cookie.
+Most browsers are very strict regarding allowing third-party cookies by default.
+When you're embedding online publications, the tracking cookie is classified as a third-party cookie.
 We optimized the Google Analytics integration to ensure that the cookie is not blocked by default when Chromium browsers are used, notably Google Chrome and Microsoft Edge.

 If an end-user chooses a very secure browser like Brave, or proactively changes the preferences of their browser to actively block cookies, no tracking will occur for that specific user whether or not the publication is embedded.

-Once the setup is completed your publications will be tracked by Google Analytics.
+Once the setup is completed, your publications will be tracked by Google Analytics.
 It can take up to 24 hours before the results are available in Google Analytics's standard reports.
-However, you can use the Realtime > Overview report to check whether the connection is working.
+However, you can use the Realtime > Overview report to check whether the connection works.
 To do so, preview one of the publications found in the connected group and see if your session pops up in the report.

-Once you have collected sufficient data, check out Using Google Analytics to find out how your publications are performing to learn more about using Google Analytics for tracking your publications and gaining valuable insights.
+Once you have collected sufficient data, check out Using Google Analytics to find out how your publications are performing.
+Learn more about using Google Analytics to track your publications and gain valuable insights.